DaGrapix/ml4science/README.md

 CFD simulations being very costly, the use of data-driven surrogate models can be useful to optimize the shape of airfoils without paying the cost of expensive simulations.

 Two families of models were implemented and tested here.
-- First is Packed-ensembles, which are generalizations of Deep-ensembles that allow to lower the number of an Ensemble Method's parameters small.
+- **Packed-ensemble models**, which are generalizations of Deep-ensembles that allow to lower the number of an Ensemble Method's parameters small.
 For **Packed-Ensembles**, two frameworks are proposed in the `packed_ensembles` folder:
     - A complete and independent framework developped in `ml4science.ipynb` with a custom training function and a cross validation selection implementation.
     - An implementation of the Packed-Ensemble model within the LIPS framework in `packed_lips.ipynb`.
 All the configurations that were tried are developed in the `config.ini` file.
-- Second is Transformer models, which have created a revolution in the sequence-to-sequence ML field (mainly in NLP).
+- **Transformer models**, which have created a revolution in the sequence-to-sequence ML field (mainly in NLP).
 A modified version of transformer networks is proposed here, where for each simulations, the query tokens are only attended to a subsampled number of value tokens that have been sampled in the pointcloud of the simulation which we call the skeleton of the mesh.
 For **Transformers**, a bunch of architectures have been developed and reside in the `modified_transformers` folder, and can be run using the `run.py` file.

-<br></br>

-For **Packed-Ensembles**, two frameworks are proposed in the `packed_ensembles` folder:
-- A complete and independent framework developped in `ml4science.ipynb` with a custom training function and a cross validation selection implementation.
-- An implementation of the Packed-Ensemble model within the LIPS framework in `packed_lips.ipynb`.
-All the configurations that were tried are developed in the `config.ini` file.

-You can checkout the corresponding report here: https://arxiv.org/abs/2312.13403

-<br></br>

-For **Transformers**, a bunch of architectures have been developed and reside in the `modified_transformers` folder, and can be run using the `run.py` file.

-We additionnally propose a last notebook `PINNS.ipynb` which shows the usage of the `torch.autograd` in the context of Physics-informed PDE losses, which was also explored in the transformer models.

-<br></br>

 ## Installation